 - A gelatin treatment: Similar to a protein treatment, a gelatin treatment involves coating the hair with a gelatin mixture, leaving on for a few minutes, and then rinsing.

 - Using a premade protein mask: My absolute favorite is The Mender by Botanika Beauty.
-Other recommendations are Aphogee Two Minute Treatment and Shea Moisture Protein Power Treatment.
+Other recommendations are Aphogee Two Minute Treatment and Elizavecca cer-100 Collagen Protein Treatment.

 A rice-water rinse is an awesome way to give your hair a boost.
 It’s cheap, easy, and you probably already have everything you need in your pantry.